martincostello/dotnet-patch-automation-sample/README.md

 ## The Problem

-[Previously][dotnet-updates-annoucement], Microsoft did not make automatic updates to .NET available through Windows Update.
+Previously, [Microsoft did not make automatic updates to .NET available through Windows Update][dotnet-updates-annoucement].
 Although this has been available [since April 2022][dotnet-updates-available], it is still not enabled by default and only applies to Windows .NET applications which rely on .NET being installed on the machine.

-For self-contained deployments and applications deployed to any other operating system, there is still no mechanism for applying .NET patches automatically.
+For self-contained deployments and applications deployed to any other operating system, such as Linux, there is still no mechanism for applying .NET patches automatically.
 This requires developers to update their applications month-to-month to ensure they stay secure ([and supported][dotnet-support-policy]).

-Updates are announced in the [dotnet/announcements][patch-tuesday-annoucements] repository, as well as any individual [CVEs][patch-tuesday-cves] that apply.
+New updates are announced in the [dotnet/announcements][patch-tuesday-annoucements] repository, as well as any individual [CVEs][patch-tuesday-cves] that apply.
 Developers need to check these announcements on a regular cadence to ensure they are aware of any updates that are available that need to be applied to the applications they maintain.
-In a distrubuted software architecture, this can potentially be a significant number of applications of work.
+In a distrubuted software architecture, this can potentially be a significant number of applications to update.

 This maintenance burden eats into the time developers have to work on new features and other changes that bring meaningful value to their applications and their businesses.